This content is intended to serve as general information; it is not legal advice nor intended as legal advice.

 Do I need to get a permit?

-You might.
-Because of concerns like obstruction of traffic and maintenance of public order, many localities require a permit to hold a parade or a march.
+Because of concerns like obstruction of traffic and maintenance of public order, some localities may require a permit to hold a parade or a march.
 Check with your local government.

 • How far in advance should I apply for a permit?
 Courts have approved requirements that a permit be requested a certain number of days before the event.
-However, the requirement is limited to a few days, and the deadlines must not be so unreasonable so as to burden your rights.
-In one case, a court held that a 10-day requirement placed a burden on expression.
+However, the requirement is limited to a few days, and the deadlines must not be so unreasonable as to burden your rights.
+In one case, a court held that a 10-day requirement placed an unconstitutional burden on expression.
+Further, while certain permit procedures require submitting an application well in advance of the planned event, police can’t use those procedures to prevent a protest in response to breaking news events.

 • Can I be charged for the permit?
 Yes.
 It is permissible to charge fees for the permit application, but the fees may not be arbitrary and may not be imposed in order to discourage applications.
-The fees must only cover the administrative expenses associated with the application and permit.
+The fees must only cover the administrative expenses associated with the application and permit, and regulations should allow a waiver for those who cannot afford the charge.

 Are there different regulations for non-citizens?